KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009_Meshes.md

 ## Meshes attached to nodes

-In the example from the [Simple Meshes](gltfTutorial_008_SimpleMeshes.md) section, there is a single `scene`, and this scene contains two node, and they both nodes refer to the same `mesh` instance, which is called `"mesh0"`:
+In the example from the [Simple Meshes](gltfTutorial_008_SimpleMeshes.md) section, there is a single `scene`, and this scene contains two nodes, and they both nodes refer to the same `mesh` instance, which is called `"mesh0"`:

 ```javascript
   "scenes" : {